A statistical framework for efficient out of distribution detection in deep neural networks: Discussion

 \section{Discussion}

-This paper frames the OOD detection task as a statistical hypothesis testing problem and presents a novel statistical testing framework for DNNs.
-Our approach quantifies the unlikeliness of a sample compared to the in-distribution data --- by hierarchically combining evidence from the network's intermediate activations.
-Schemes based on this framework maintain the false positive rate for unseen datasets and does not rely on prior knowledge regarding the test distribution.
+This paper presents a novel framework for OOD detection in DNNs based on statistical hypothesis testing.
+Our approach does not rely on prior knowledge regarding the test distribution nor changing the DNN's parameters.
 Next, we present a detection scheme dubbed MaSF (Max-Simes-Fisher).
-MaSF is compared to current OOD detection methods and demonstrates equivalent or better detection power.
+MaSF is compared to current OOD detection methods and demonstrates equivalent or better detection accuracy.
 Our procedure is also more efficient compared to other methods, a crucial property for real-world applications.

-Moreover, we discuss potential avenues to further reduce the computational overhead via sparsity (i.e., channel sampling) with marginal test power loss.
+We suggest that without any assumptions regarding the test distribution, a uniformly most powerful test for OOD detection cannot be constructed (i.e., "no free lunch", \cite{birnbaum1954combining}).
+Therefore, a reasonable way to deal with OOD in the wild is to maintain a set of specialized detectors that are updated for new OOD patterns as they emerge.
+Such detectors can be constructed and combined within our framework.
+Furthermore, modern combination methods can be used to improve the detection accuracy.
+For example, tests such as \citet{vovk2020combining} can deal with dependent $p$-values, or tests using random sampling of features as in \citet{frostig2021testing}.

+While our framework is described in the context of classification, it can easily apply for regression (similarly to how the intermediate layers’ features are handled).
+Class-dependent statistics could be used by assigning meta-classes to groups of inputs (e.g., via clustering) or by using a one-class approach.
+We intend to explore this in future work.

-We believe the proposed framework can be useful for other applications as well.
-One potential avenue is to statistically test various hypotheses on the CNN itself.
-For instance, one can detect which channels are significant for the detection of specific classes.
-This can be used for network analysis or even to reduce inference cost.
+Moreover, the proposed framework can be used for other applications as well.
+One potential avenue is to test various hypotheses on the DNN itself.
+For instance, one can detect which channels are significant for the detection of specific classes using methods such as \citet{benjamini2014selective, heller2018post}.
+This can be used for network analysis or even to reduce the computational cost of inference.
 Other use cases include active or continual learning as a scoring mechanism to detect novel samples.
-Another example is to use our framework to filter unwanted outlier samples from large unlabeled datasets in self/semi-supervised scenarios.
+Another example is to use our framework to filter unwanted samples (i.e., outliers) from large unlabeled datasets in self/semi-supervised scenarios.

-Better OOD detection schemes can be developed based on our framework, leveraging more sophisticated hierarchical testing methods such as \cite{benjamini2014selective, heller2018post}.
-Incorporating modern combination methods can also help that goal.
-For example, tests such as \cite{vovk2020combining} can deal with dependencies, or tests utilizing random sampling of features \cite{frostig2019testing}.

 \makenomenclature { }